In September 2017, two plainclothes NYPD detectives detained

 18-year-old Anna on a minor drug charge.
 After letting her two male friends go, they led Anna, handcuffed, to the back of an unmarked van and drove around while taking turns raping her.
 Eventually, they dropped her off on the side of the road — with no arrest, no citation, and no paperwork filed to record the event.

-Anna assumed this was a clear cut case of police misconduct, but the incident highlighted a terrifying loophole in New York: there is no law that specifically prohibits police officers from having sex with someone in their custody
+Anna assumed this was a clear cut case of police misconduct, but the incident highlighted a terrifying loophole in New York: there was no law that specifically prohibited police officers from having sex with someone in their custody

 .
-In fact, in 35 states, police can claim that a sexual encounter was consensual to avoid sexual assault charges.When someone is in custody of the police, there is an immediate imbalance of power making consent by the detainee impossible.
-It's time for the law reflect that in every state.
+In fact, in 33 states still, police can claim that a sexual encounter was consensual to avoid sexual assault charges.When someone is in custody of the police, there is an immediate imbalance of power making consent by the detainee impossible.
+It's time for the law to reflect that in every state.
 Police sexual misconduct is a serious problem.